andreaskielkopf/BackSnap/readme.md

 * overwrite a device with dd ;-)

 ##### Out-Of-System Backup
-If the snapshots are also copied to an external disk, this is a REAL backup.
+If the snapshots are also copied to an external disk, this is `a REAL backup`.
 At best this external disk should be connected to the computer only for a short time.
 This also protects against:
 * Complete failure of the computer
 * Loss of past backups up to capacity of external disk